 Adrien joined our lab after completing his PhD with Jean-Paul Javerzat at IBGC, Bordeaux, France, where he studied regulation of cohesin by phosphorylation.
 Adrien would like to understand how the nuclear exosome is targeted to specific mRNAs by identifying novel exosome cofactors using proteomic and genetic approaches.
 In a complementary approach, Adrien uses smFISH to understand the interplay between mRNA export, nuclear retention and decay.

 Krzysztof obtained his PhD with Alekos Athanasiadis at Instituto Gulbenkian de Ciência, Portugal in structural virology.
 Krzysztof undertakes structural approaches to understand how RNA-processing factors interact with RNA polymerase II.

 Ava obtained her BSc in Hong-Kong.
 She joined our lab as a MSc student.
 Ava would like to understand the role of CID-RRM factors in transcription and mRNA 3’end formation.

 Katie joined our lab after completing her MSc at King's Collage London.
 She is originally from Birmingham.
-Katie is interested in understanding mechanisms involved in activating the nuclear RNA exosome using biochemical and structural approaches.
+Katie is interested in understanding mechanisms involved in targeting nuclear exosome to the RNA substrates using biochemical approach.